Big tobacco to take Australia packaging fight to higher court

 "We are thinking that if they are not prepared to release it, maybe it's because it demonstrates that the plain packaging laws are flawed."

-Another tribunal last week rejected a similar request for government legal documents by U.S.-based Philip Morris.
+Another tribunal last week rejected a similar request for government legal documents by U.S.-based Philip Morris (PM.N).

 Health Minister Nicola Roxon said on Wednesday the government was determined to implement the plain-packaging reform, which is due to take effect next year and give Australia the world's most restrictive anti-smoking laws.